roxell/skipgen/README.md

 # Overview

-skipgen is a program that will generate a skiplist given a yaml file and optionally a board name, branch name, and enviornment name.
+skipgen is a program that will generate a skiplist given a yaml file and optionally a board name, branch name, and environment name.

 ## Usage